iWorker Productivity - Overview

 Enlist and Encourage Employee Adoption of New Processes

 Employee behavior is perhaps the single most important factor in increasing productivity.
 It is important that iWorkers be given the information required to understand how changes in processes can benefit them as individuals, and by increasing their productivity, advance the organization as a whole.
 A formalized training and education program will familiarize your employees with new procedures and technologies.
-A systematic organizational change management program, based on a standard such as the Prosci® ADKAR® Model, will help the execution of a business process transformation.
-(Prosci and ADKAR are registered trademarks of Prosci, Inc.) A regular communication plan highlighting milestones and successes will also foster collaboration and encourage adoption.
+A systematic organizational change management program, will help the execution of a business process transformation.
+A regular communication plan highlighting milestones and successes will also foster collaboration and encourage adoption.

 Build an Organizational Change Management Team with the Right Competencies